At What Age Do Car Insurance Rates Go Down?

 • Reduce coverages - Reducing your car insurance coverage like switching from comprehensive to minimum coverage limits) can also help your premiums decrease.
 This also means no coverage for fixing your vehicle in an at-fault accident.

-• Bundle Policies - Combining car insurance with renters insurance or homeowners from the same insurance company will give you a bundle discount.
+• Bundle Policies - Combining car insurance with homeowners or a renters insurance policy from the same insurance company will give you a bundle discount.

 • Raise your Deductible - Choosing a higher deductible will almost always reduce your car insurance premium.
 When you change your deductible it also means that the driver will have to pay more out-of-pocket in case of a claim.